-The office maneuvers for BPPV, perhaps provided on 2 or 3 occasions, are effective in about 95% of patients with BPPV.
+The office maneuvers for BPPV, perhaps provided on 2 or 3 occasions, are effective in 85-95% of patients with BPPV.
 If you are among the other remainder, or your symptoms are mild enough that the trouble of travelling is more than it is worth, or you live far away, your doctor may wish you to proceed with the home Epley exercises, as described below.
 If a maneuver works but symptoms recur or the response is only partial (about 40% of the time according to Smouha, 1997), another trial of the maneuver might be advised.
 When all maneuvers have been tried, the diagnosis is clear, and symptoms are still intolerable, surgical management (posterior canal plugging) may be offered.
 This is exceedingly rare.

 Occasional patients travel to a facility where a device is available to position the head and body to make the maneuvers more effective.
 See this page for more information about this option.
 As one can usually get to any position through moving the head and body around, unless you are very unwieldy, these devices are likely an "overkill".